-Amounts shown in this column represent the grant date fair value, calculated in accordance with the FASB ASC Topic 718, of stock options granted to the named executive officers in 2023.
-For a summary of the assumptions made in the valuation of the awards, please see Note 12 to the consolidated financial statements in our Annual Report on Form 10-K for Fiscal 2023.

-The amounts reported in the "All Other Compensation" column reflect life insurance and health insurance premium payments made by us, which is standard for all our employees.
+- (3) Amounts shown in this column represent the grant date fair value, calculated in accordance with the FASB ASC Topic 718, of stock options granted to the named executive officers in 2024.
+For a summary of the assumptions made in the valuation of the awards, please see Note 12 to the consolidated financial statements in our Annual Report on Form 10-K for Fiscal 2024. - (4) The amounts reported in the "All Other Compensation" column reflect 401-K contribution match payments, life insurance and health insurance premium payments made by us, which is standard for all our employees.
+For Mr. Sullivan, the amount reported for fiscal 2024 also includes a \$70,001 severance payment.